gergelyorosz/GhostSocialCasper/README.md

 # Social Sidebar Casper Theme for Ghost

 An theme for the [Ghost](https://ghost.org/) blog engine.
-Check out it looks on [this blog](http://blog.pragmaticengineer.com/).
+Check out how it looks on [this blog](http://blog.pragmaticengineer.com/).
 Download the theme [as a .zip](https://github.com/gergelyorosz/GhostSocialCasper/releases) from the Releases page.

 This theme extends the extends the default [Casper theme](https://github.com/TryGhost/Casper) and adds:
 - A **sidebar** for desktop size screens